 Get a taste of what you’ll find in the pages of Seeing People Through by downloading the first chapter for free.

-Nate is the author of three books: Beyond Drama: Transcending Energy Vampires; Conflict without Casualties: A Field Guide for Leading with Compassionate Accountability; and his newest book, Seeing People Through: Unleash Your Leadership Potential with The Process Communication Model.
+Nate is the author of three other books: Beyond Drama: Transcending Energy Vampires; Conflict without Casualties: A Field Guide for Leading with Compassionate Accountability; and Compassionate Accountability: How Leaders Build Connection and Get Results.
 He hosts a podcast called “On Compassion with Dr. Nate,” writes a weekly blog, contributes to multiple industry publications and blogs, and is a regular guest on podcasts.

 A fantastic book that is helping me to see the humanity in people, appreciate their diverse personalities, communicate better and achieve sustainable impact.